The Bankrate promise

 Apply here: https://rankinfoundation.org/

-How women going to back to college can find scholarships
+How women going back to college can find scholarships

-The best way to find scholarships for “nontraditional” students is to use an online scholarship search engine.
+The best way to find scholarships as a woman returning to school is to use an online scholarship search engine.
 With an online database, you can search for unique scholarships, like those offered to women going back to college.
-The more niche you make your search, the better your chances of getting the scholarship, since unique scholarships have fewer applicants.
+The more niche you make your search, the better your chances of getting the scholarship since unique scholarships have fewer applicants.

 Scholarship search engines also list all of the information you need before applying, like the deadline, amount and eligibility requirements, and some let you save scholarships that interest you so you can cultivate a database of potential funding.